-A year ago on Feb 20, 2020, the iconic rock formation dubbed the ‘Drinking Horse’ or ‘Horse Head’ at Tusan Beach, Miri collapsed.
+Sarawak lost a significant nature attraction when the iconic rock formation dubbed as the ‘Drinking Horse’ or ‘Horse Head’ at Tusan Beach, Miri collapsed on 20 February 2020.

 Located about 40 minutes from Miri city, the geographical formation which resembles a horse drinking water was one of the major attractions of Tusan Beach.